Dallying with the Spirits

 I paid for my ticket, took a brochure, and walked down the gangplank behind a boisterous group of Spanish tourists.
 Once on board, I plopped down on a molded plastic seat near the window and silently prayed the journey would not take too long.
 As I waited for the tour to begin, I looked out the window at the neat row of timbered houses lining the river and wondered what sorts of events had occurred beneath those steeply sloped roofs.
 I wondered how many people had been born and died with those walls.

 I thought about something I had read in a book on the supernatural.
 It's called the tape recording theory.
 In essence, it suggests that inanimate objects, such as buildings, can store extreme human emotions.
 I wondered how many triumphs and tragedies had been recorded in the stones, tiles and timbers of the buildings of old Strasbourg.
+The hair on the back of my neck moved, as if blown by a breeze, and I shivered.
+The spirits were beginning to speak.
+Soon, I would know their stories and Strasbourg's secrets.

 Our boat moved away from the dock and began its slow, chugging pace down the river.